lqycrystal/coseg_building/README.md

 # coseg_building
-This code respository is for the paper: "CrossGeoNet: A Framework for Building Footprint Generation of Label-Scarce Geographical Regions" in International Journal of Applied Earth Observation and Geoinformation
+This code respository is for the paper: "CrossGeoNet: A Framework for Building Footprint Generation of Label-Scarce Geographical Regions" in International Journal of Applied Earth Observation and Geoinformation.
 Please cite it when you think this code is helpful for your research.

 @article{LI2022102824,